ACCELERATOR MINI-GRANT PROGRAM

 Are a soil-based farmer with a soil-based operation

-Are using sustainable, organic farming practices
+Are using sustainable and/or organic farming practices

-Are a Georgia Organics Farmer Member (membership can be acquired after award notification)
+Are a Georgia Organics Farmer Member

 Ideal farmer candidates fit most or all of the following criteria: